igorkubacki/AvailabilityMonitor-Firebase/README.md

 ![](screenshots/screenshot_product_details.JPG)
 ![](screenshots/screenshot_product_details_2.JPG)

-## Planned features
+## 🔜 Future improvements
-* Selecting few products at once from the list and make an action for each one (delete or update info).
+* Selecting multiple products from the list and making an action for each one (deleting or updating info).
 * Filtering notifications.
-* Ability to choose which data should be displayed in products' list.
+* Ability to choose which columns should be displayed in products' list.
+* Visual improvements (animations, effects).
-*
+* Better responsiveness.

-## Technologies
+## 💻 Technologies

 * .NET 6
 * [Firebase](https://firebase.google.com/)